 Risk Partners Life Sciences Roundtable 2025, thank you very much!

-Tax-related deal breakers, unresolved legal issues, far-reaching warranties, a large escrow, or contingent liabilities can significantly impact the purchase price, liability structure, and transaction security.
-Such a risk becomes insurable only when the facts, legal position, economic exposure, and available information are consolidated in such a way that the market can make an underwriting decision.
+Tax-related deal breakers, unresolved legal issues, far-reaching warranties, large escrow amounts, or contingent liabilities affect the purchase price, liability structure, and deal certainty.
+Such risks become insurable only when the facts, legal position, exposure, and information available are presented in a way that allows the market to make a sound underwriting decision.

 Risk Partners operates at the intersection of SPA negotiations, due diligence, and risk transfer.
 We assess marketability at an early stage, structure the risk profile, prepare the available transaction information for market outreach, and negotiate coverage, exclusions, and terms with the appropriate markets and risk providers.